oakes/java-assignments/curriculum/13-http-routes-and-html-templates.md

 In `Project Structure -> Modules`, create a folder called "resources" and mark it as such.
 Inside of that, create a folder called "templates".
 This will hold our HTML templates.

-Let's start in our main class.
 To kick things off, let's define write some HTML at `resources/templates/home.html`:

 ```html
 <html>